icon

 White Pearls

 Whether it’s the iconic Akoya pearl, or glamorous South Sea pearls, white pearls have been the “It Pearl” for literally centuries.
-Women and men have worn and loved white pearls because of their subtle elegance and versatility.
+Throughout history, women and men have considered white pearls to be the best pearl color because of their subtle elegance and versatility.
+Pure Pearls is proud to offer all major varieties of white pearl types, all hand-made to order so you are sure to get the white pearl jewelry of your dreams.
+Let's dive in and explore the types of white pearls you can choose from.

 White Pearl Fast Facts